- 85Acceptance Rate

 - 95Employment Rate

 The University was named after Dr. J. W. Grant McEwan, author, educator, and former Lieutenant Governor of Alberta.
 MacEwan has two libraries, the Alberta College Library and the John L. Haar library.
 MacEwan University's sports teams are known as Griffins.
-Men's and women's sports include basketball, hockey, volleyball, football, cross country, Curling and Golf.
+Men's and women's sports include basketball, hockey, volleyball, football, cross country, curling and golf.

-Admission requirements vary widely depending on the program.
+Please, check the requirements for each particular program, because admission requirements vary widely depending on the program.